Enchanted (film): Effects

 Unlike Pip, the Narissa dragon was allowed to be more of a fantasy character while still looking like a living character and a classic Disney villain.
-The CG dragon design was loosely based on a traditional Chinese dragon and Susan Sarandon's live-action witch.
+The CGI dragon design was loosely based on a traditional Chinese dragon and Susan Sarandon's live-action witch.
 When filming the scene which sees the transformation of Narissa from a woman into a dragon, a long pole was used to direct the extras' eyelines instead of a laser pointer.
 Set pieces were made to move back and forth in addition to having a computer-controlled lighting setup and a repeatable head on the camera that were all synchronized.
 In the film's final sequence, in which Narissa climbs the Woolworth Building while clutching Robert in her claws, a greenscreen rig was built to hold Patrick Dempsey in order to film his face and movements.
 The rig was a "puppeteering" approach that involved a robotic arm being controlled by three different floor effects artists.